 Day 2 – Hike Telluride’s Most Popular Trail on Wednesday

-If you start early enough, you’ll be back in time to walk straight to La Cocina de Luz for a delicious lunch on the La Cocina De Luz patio.
+If you start early enough, you’ll be back in time to walk straight to La Cocina de Luz for a delicious lunch on the patio.
 Soak in those mountain rays while chowing down on fresh and authentic Mexican food.

-Continue your day by taking advantage of one of Telluride’s most beloved activities: the free gondola to Mountain Village.
+Continue your day by taking advantage of one of Telluride’s most beloved (and beautiful) activities: the free gondola to Mountain Village.
 Did you know more than 2.8 million riders use the gondola annually?
 Check out our 13 other cool facts about our one-of-a-kind transportation system, grab your crew and head up the gondola to Mountain Village’s Sunset Concert Series, held every Wednesday from June to September.
 After the show, head back to town and enjoy the colors of the sun setting on the beautiful town of Telluride.

 Day 3 – Thursday Gets Spooky

 No, really!
-Start off your Thursday by hitting up The Phoenix Bean on main street for a sweet latte and some of their famous avocado toast for breakfast.
+Start off your Thursday by hitting up The Phoenix Bean on main street for a sweet latte and some of their famous burrito for breakfast.
 You’ll want a good breakfast for what’s ahead!

 You’ve all seen those bright yellow boards glowing against the clear blue lakes and the mountains looming in the background.
 Experience it yourself by renting stand-up paddleboards from Mountain Adventure Equipment.
 Not only will they deliver a high-end SOL paddle board to your vacation rental, but they’ll also drive them up to Trout Lake for you for an extra $25!
 They even pick them up, saving you the stress of lugging them anywhere and returning them.
 They also offer full- and half-day rentals.